Have you or a loved one suffered serious burn injuries?

 - Thermal burns – caused by contact with fire, steam, hot liquids, or other sources of extreme heat

 - Light burns – caused by sunlight or ultraviolet light

-- Chemical burns – caused by an acid, alkali, or chemical explosion
+- Chemical burns – caused by chemical exposure to acid, alkali, or chemical explosion

 - Radiation burns – caused by contact with nuclear radiation